 • 3PL GEODIS has acquired Texas-based freight brokerage, Velocity Freight Transport, Inc., a subsidiary of Berkshire Hathaway.

 • The Port of Vancouver continues to feel the effects of disruptions in CN rail service with a backlog of 39 container ships awaiting berthing.

-• The Port of Los Angeles became the first Western Hemisphere port to process 10 million containers in a 12 month period.
+• The Port of Los Angeles became the first Western Hemisphere port to process 10 million containers in a 12-month period.

 • We are in remarkable times with 51,000 new carrier authorities issued through June of this year according to FTR, a transport consultancy.
-The bulk of the authorities issued were for 1 or 2 truck operations.
+The bulk of the authorities issued was for 1 or 2 truck operations.
 The ongoing upswing in spot market activity is driving the surge.

 • The Bureau of Labor Statistics is reporting the Consumer Price Index for June rose .9% compared to May’s increase of .6%.
 June’s increase is the largest monthly increase seen since 2008.

 • Optimism is on the upswing with the announcement by the Tennessee DOT that repairs to the I-40 bridge connecting Memphis, TN, to Arkansas will be completed by the end of July.